The employment-related changes approved throughout 2020 have been mainly those indicated in 1.2 COVID-19 Crisis.

 The subsequent judgment will render the company’s decision:

-See special remark on the qualification of individual dismissals in section 1.2 COVID-19 Crisis.
+See the special remark on the qualification of individual dismissals in 1.2 COVID-19 Crisis.

 Termination of Top Executive Contracts